 Best Overall : Rent the Runway

 Rent The Runway (RTR), the first big name in clothing rental services, continues to offer more choices than its newer counterparts.
-RTR Reserve offers one-time rentals on specific items in four- and eight-day increments, while monthly memberships allow you to rent four items at a time, with a top-tier “Unlimited” option to exchange items as many times as you'd like.
+RTR Reserve offers one-time rentals on specific items in four- and eight-day increments, while memberships allow you to rent up to four, eight or 16 items per month.

 RTR Reserve customers receive two sizes with every order, and if a dress doesn’t fit upon receipt, there’s also the option to replace the outfit for the cost of shipping.
 But thanks to RTR’s expansive database of user reviews—many of which include photos—finding the perfect fit is generally pretty easy.

-RTR Reserve styles start at around $30, and monthly memberships range from approximately $89 to $159.
+RTR Reserve styles start at around $32, and monthly memberships range from approximately $94 to $235.
 Plus, with the option to purchase any favorites you receive for a steep discount, RTR can help you build a versatile forever closet, too.
 It’s a user-friendly program with customer service and value that’s hard to beat.

 Best Budget : Nuuly

 For about $88 a month, the company behind Urban Outfitters, Free People, and Anthropologie allows shoppers to select six styles and keep them for 30 days.
 The service—called Nuuly—features a wide variety of casual and everyday items, so a month will give you plenty of time to mix-and-match items for a steal.

 Nuuly also has options for special occasions, with plenty of cocktail dresses and a few formal ensembles available for rent.
-Laundry and dry-cleaning are included with every subscription, and there are no hidden charges for stains or damages.
+Laundry and dry cleaning are included with every subscription, and there are no hidden charges for stains or damages.
 You don't have to worry about delivery or return fees: There's free, two-day shipping both ways.

 There’s no limit on the value of the items you can rent, and you can save styles you love in your Nuuly closet, so those clothes will be ready when a new month rolls around.
 Nuuly is one of the best values in clothing rental, and there’s no commitment, either—you can easily pause your subscription at any time.

 Best Curation : Armoire

-However, Armoire ups the do-good factor by partnering with Dress for Success Seattle, an organization that gives back to women in the company’s hometown with job training, professional attire, and financial education.
+Armoire ups the do-good factor by partnering with Dress for Success Seattle, an organization that gives back to women in the company’s hometown with job training, professional attire, and financial education.

-Best for Athleisure : Le Tote
+Best Athleisure : Le Tote

 Since 2012, Le Tote has offered users a customized, in-home purchasing experience that rivals the personal shoppers of big department stores.
 Subscription boxes are offered with or without accessories and start at about $59 a month for a Classic membership or $79 a month for Maternity.

-Stylists at Le Tote suggest new styles based on your browsing preferences, how you rate previous boxes, and even the weather forecast for your area.
+Stylists at Le Tote suggest new styles based on your browsing preferences, how you rated previous boxes, and even the weather forecast for your area.

 Once a tote is curated, you have seven days to use the “Tote Swap” feature to customize the box to further meet your needs.
-Le Tote’s offerings span many departments, including maternity, formalwear, office looks, and more.
+Le Tote’s offerings span many departments, including formalwear, office looks, and more.
 But the service stands out most for its selection of athleisure, a category with increasing global demand that most other rental services overlook.

 That means Le Tote is great for anyone testing out a new fitness regimen or simply looking to switch up their gym and loungewear.
 From Saturday squats to Sunday errands, a crisp Nike jacket, stylish AXS tank, and smooth Beyond Yoga leggings just might put a little extra pep in your step.
-The affordable price tag and flexibility to change plans (or cancel) at any time makes Le Tote a great value, too.
+The affordable price tag and flexibility to change plans, or cancel at any time, makes Le Tote a great value, too.

 Best Luxury : Vince Unfold

-From cashmere sweaters to silky skirts, the everyday luxury of California brand Vince offers a refined style that seamlessly moves from office to nightlife.
+From cashmere sweaters to silk skirts, the everyday luxury of California brand Vince offers a refined style that seamlessly moves from office to nightlife.
 With rental program Vince Unfold, which launched in fall 2018, shoppers can rent four items at a time, choosing from new Vince designs as well as beloved classics.

 The uncomplicated pricing structure and limitless opportunity—four items at a time with unlimited exchanges for around $160 a month—makes Vince Unfold ideal for the fashion-forward subscriber who hates to wear the same look twice.
 Still, any item you love too much to return can be purchased at a discount rate.